dbieber/davidbieber.com/hugo/content/snippets/2021-01-20-clubhouse-feature-request-save-last-60-seconds.md

 ## Prior Art

-OBS Studio has a feature for recording a rolling video buffer.
+[OBS Studio](https://obsproject.com/) has a feature for recording a circular video buffer.
+They call it the "replay buffer."
 Streamers use it for instant replays, for example.
 I use it myself for screen recordings sometimes, so I can decide retroactively that something was worth saving, without having to waste gigabytes of storage recording everything.

-There have been apps for at least a decade that offer cameras and audio recorders with this circular buffer feature to allow capturing the past.
+There have been [apps](https://apps.apple.com/us/app/heard/id615420427) for a long time now offering cameras and audio recorders with this circular buffer feature to allow capturing the past.
 However, it's never been integrated into a social product before, as far as I'm aware.
 Clubhouse, let's change that.